JosBogan/sei-project-2/readme.md

 ![Loading](src/assets/readme/loading.png)

 ## Index Page
-The main index page shows up to six of the closest asteroids to earth on the given chosen day
+The main index page shows up to six of the closest asteroids to earth on the given chosen day.

 ![Loading](src/assets/readme/index.png)